J.P. Crawford Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 25th in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in the league.

-- The Athletics have a 5.75 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.72).

-- Waldichuk gets the start for the Athletics, his 19th of the season.
-He is 2-7 with a 6.05 ERA and 111 strikeouts through 110 2/3 innings pitched.
+- The Athletics will look to Neal (1-0) in his second start this season.

-- The left-hander's last appearance came on Friday against the Chicago White Sox, when he threw five innings, surrendering five earned runs while allowing eight hits.
+- His last appearance came on Friday against the Chicago White Sox, when the righty tossed five innings, surrendering two earned runs while giving up five hits.

-- In 29 games this season, the 25-year-old has amassed a 6.05 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .287 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.